My Approach to Brand Strategy

 1. Start with tension

 Every strong brand resolves a tension.
 What does the audience want?
 What do they fear?
 What are they confused about?
-Before writing headlines, I identify the emotional and practical tension the brand is uniquely positioned to resolve.
+Before writing, I identify the emotional and practical tension only the brand can resolve.

 2. Define the narrative promise